-- Installation of the j-bolt hinges is the same whether you are using the 5.5" for a walk gate or the larger 7" version for a driveway gate. - The flat plate part mounts against the post and the threaded J-portion with the two adjusting nuts will be mounted through a hole you drill in the gate frame (see Figure 19)
+• The flat plate part mounts against the post and the threaded J-portion with the two adjusting nuts will be mounted through a hole you drill in the gate frame (see Figure 24)

-Figure 19 - An Installed J-Bolt Hinge.
+Figure 24 - An Installed J-Bolt Hinge.
 The Gate is on the Left and the Post is on the Right Side

 - Determine the mounting location of your J-bolt hinge in relation to both the post and gate frame.
 Mark your post and gate frame for drilling.
 Be sure to measure and line up your drilling points as both the gate frame and post will be drilled on two sides of the post and the holes need to be level. - Use the supplied drill bit (or a quality cobalt tip) to drill your holes in the post first.
 Clean any burrs in the hole and apply a small amount of touch-up paint to the hole. - Mount the flat portion of the j-bolt against the post using the supplied hinge hardware kit bolts.
 These will be the silver bolts of varying length in the clear bag.
 (NOTE - You will not use all of the bolts in the bag.
-There are enough bolts for a set [two] of j-bolt hinges and in every length to accommodate post sizes from 2" up to 6"). - When installing the bolt and washer from the hinge hardware kit, a small smear of grease on the bottom of the bolt head and the washer for the nut will make sure that the contact points on the hinge and post do not have their finish marred or stripped when the hardware is tightened down.
+There are enough bolts for a set [two] of the j-bolt hinges and in every length to accommodate post sizes from 2" up to 6").